zigai/dotfiles/README.md

 ## packages
-Inside the ```packages``` folder there are lists of packages that can be install with ```./INSTALL```.
+Inside the ```packages``` folder, there are lists of packages that can be installed with ```./INSTALL```.

-Package lists are structured package manager name inside brackets followed by package name to install with it, each on a new line.
+Package lists are structured with package manager names inside brackets followed by the package name to install with it, each on a new line.
 Example:
 ```
 [apt]